alxlit/rtl-and-liquid/README.md

 ![](https://raw.githubusercontent.com/alxlit/rtl-and-liquid/master/interface.png)

-It's an AM/FM software-defined radio application that uses [RTL-SDR](http://sdr.osmocom.org/trac/wiki/rtl-sdr) and [liquid-dsp](http://liquidsdr.org/).
+It's an AM/FM software-defined radio demonstration application that uses [RTL-SDR](http://sdr.osmocom.org/trac/wiki/rtl-sdr) and [liquid-dsp](http://liquidsdr.org/).
 It is written purely in C and has quite good performance, capable of ~70 ksamples/s throughput with FM on a [BeagleBone Black](http://beagleboard.org/Products/BeagleBone%20Black).
 It also features a novel web-based interface that uses WebSockets (via [libwebsockets](http://libwebsockets.org)) to stream data and WebAudio to play it.
 The interface is a **prototype** and is rather fragile.
 It works with Chromium (run with `--disable-web-security`) or Firefox 29+.